-- 1. Turn saw table face down.
-Place stand (B) Fig. 8, onto saw (A).
-Align eight holes in the stand (B) with mounting holes in the saw (A) and fasten with eight 5/16"-18 screws, flat washers, lockwashers, and hex nuts one of which is shown at (C) Fig. 8.
-Assemble flat washers onto screws, place screws through holes, assemble lockwashers then hex nuts finger tight.
+- 1. Turn saw table face down on a piece of cardboard to protect the table surface.
+Place stand (B) Fig. 7, onto saw (A).
+Align eight holes in the stand (B) with mounting holes in the saw (A).
+Fasten stand with eight 5/16"-18 bolts, flat washers, lockwashers, and hex nuts one of which is shown at (C) Fig. 7.
+Assemble flat washers on bolts, place bolts through holes, assemble lockwashers then hex nuts finger tight.
 Do not completely tighten hardware at this time. - 2.
-Install four rubber feet (D) Fig. 8, on the end of each stand leg (B). - 3.
+Install four rubber feet (D) Fig. 7, on the end of each stand leg (B). - 3.
 Turn saw table face up.

-- 4. Push down on the top of the saw (E) Fig. 9 until the stand legs (F) are positioned firmly on the floor surface.
+- 4. Push down on the top of the saw (E) Fig. 8 until the stand legs (F) are positioned firmly on the floor surface.
 Securely tighten all saw and stand mounting hardware.
 Note that panel (G) is not only a support for a stand, but also serves as a dust chute. - 5.
-Fig. 9, illustrates the saw assembled to the stand.
+Fig. 8, illustrates the saw assembled to the stand.